giladnavot/DEMO-pydantic/.swm/discriminator-application-in-pydantic.nrjr28pd.sw.md

 # Copying the model

-The function `copy` is used to return a copy of the model.
+The function <SwmToken path="/pydantic/main.py" pos="1251:3:3" line-data="    def copy(">`copy`</SwmToken> is used to return a copy of the model.
 It takes in include, exclude, update, and deep as arguments.

 ````python
     def copy(